ruby-processing/Generative-Design-Code-in-Ruby/README.md

 ### Authors (original)

-Hartmut Bohnacker
+- Hartmut Bohnacker
-Benedikt Groß
+- Benedikt Groß
-Julia Laub
+- Julia Laub
-Claudius Lazzeroni, editor
+- Claudius Lazzeroni, editor

 ### Authors (ruby translation)
+fork this repo, and add your contribution to get added to this list

-Martin Prout
+- Martin Prout

-All of the book's source code is licensed under the [Apache License Version 2.0}[license]
+All of the book's source code is licensed under the [Apache License Version 2.0][license]
 [license]:http://www.apache.org/licenses/LICENSE-2.0
 [book]:http://www.generative-gestaltung.de/